Danny Lee (actor)

-Danny Lee (李修賢; born 6 August 1952) is a Hong Kong actor, film producer, screenwriter, director, action director and presenter.
+Danny Lee (李修賢; born 6 August 1952) is a Hong Kong actor, film producer, screenwriter, director, action director, martial artist and presenter.
 He is known for frequently portraying Hong Kong police officers in films such as Law with Two Phases, The Killer and The Untold Story, as well as being a Shaw Brothers alumnus, having starred in martial arts and action movies produced by that studio such as Infra-Man.

 Early years

 Lee was born in Shanghai in 1952, with ancestral home in Shantou, Guangdong.
 In 1955, he moved to Hong Kong with his family.
 Lee did not do so well in school and sometimes skipped classes to help support his family by working.
 While growing up, he held policemen in high regard and so upon completing high school, he enrolled in the police academy but did not complete the training.
 He then decided to pursue a career in acting.

 Career

 Lee entered the Shaw Brothers Studio-TVB Acting School in 1970.
 Since Lee was a black belt judoka and karateka, he was cast as Zhang Shun by director Chang Cheh in the 1972 film The Water Margin.
 The next year, Lee made his starring debut with River of Fury (江湖行).
 He then went on to star in Shaw Brothers' 1975 Hong Kong tokusatsu-style superhero movie and camp classic The Super Inframan playing the Chinese superhero himself.
 After Bruce Lee's death, Lee portrayed Bruce in Bruce Lee and I. During this time, Lee also acted in 1977's The Mighty Peking Man.

 In 1979, he began working in the crime film genre, with The Brothers (1979), a remake of an earlier Bollywood film, Deewaar (1975), about two brothers on opposing sides of the law.
 In The Brothers, Lee played the role of a police officer, with a police persona he would carry over to his later films.
 The Brothers later inspired A Better Tomorrow (1986), which involves a similar plot about two brothers.

 Still being offered roles in martial arts films, Lee decided in 1978 to form his own production company.
 One of the earliest products from his company, 1981's The Executor (執法者) (a.k.a.
 Heroic Cops) which was the first on-screen pairing with Lee and future co-star Chow Yun-fat.

 In 1982, Lee directed his first films, One Way Only (單程路), and Funny Boys and then followed it up in 1984 with Law with Two Phases (a.k.a.
 Law with Two Faces) (公僕).
 The movie (for which Lee won both the Hong Kong Film Award for Best Actor and Taiwanese Golden Horse Award for Best Leading Actor for his acting) featured Lee as a hot-headed but just policeman.
 In later years, Lee has received numerous awards from police organisations for his dedication to showing realistic police procedures and donating money to the families of slain officers.